 We have the following expectations regarding academic integrity:

-Test: Cheating includes any copying or sharing of answers or, in the words of the Universal Academic Conduct Code “any attempt by a student to alter his or her (or any other student’s) performance on an examination in violation of that examination’s stated or commonly understood ground rules.”
+Test: Cheating on a test includes any copying or sharing of answers or, in the words of the Universal Academic Conduct Code “any attempt by a student to alter his or her (or any other student’s) performance on an examination in violation of that examination’s stated or commonly understood ground rules.”
 Any use of your phone during a test or use of any supplemental information except for what fits on a single piece of paper is also considered a violation of the Academic Conduct Code.

-Projects: It is very difficult to plagiarize your project, since you have to develop in steps and discuss it at each step with the professor and in class.
-However, in case you are thinking of some way to use work that others have done or that has been published, I ask you to hand in your final project using the turn-it-in option .
+Projects: It is very difficult to plagiarize your project, since you have to develop it in steps and discuss each step with the professor/TA and/or in class.
+However, in case you are thinking of some way to use work that others have done or that has been published, you must hand in your final project using the turn-it-in option .
 Also, if I feel that any sentences in your project do not seem to be written by you, I will separately search for it at Google.
 Any indication of any copying in your projects will be considered a major violation of the Academic Conduct Code similar to cheating on a test.

 D. Professional Conduct Policy